 At the time, the drop-in was the only official program.
 But there were other things beginning to happen.
 There were some volunteers.
 We had a phone and a desk.
 We could send faxes.
 [Laughter]

 Unpious: In terms of timeline, what year did you start?

-MJ: It was around May, I want to say, around five years ago.
+MJ: Around May, around five years ago.

 Unpious: Tell me about your educational and professional background.

 MJ: I went to NYU for my social work degree.
 Before that, my B.A. was mostly in the arts, visual arts, theatre, directing, writing; it was a very varied undergraduate experience.
 I went to a great school on the West Coast called Evergreen.
 And I spent a year at the Museum of Fine Arts in Boston, which was a great experience.